SEO for small businesses

 Since SEO became a mainstream part of website management, a number of snake oil salespeople have come out of the woodwork.
 They will offer SEO to small businesses for monthly fees, but in reality, they offer very little other than the basics.

-However, I am not saying that all SEO is snake oil.
+However, I am not saying that all small business SEO is snake oil.
 Content optimisation, when done correctly, can be hugely beneficial.

 Large companies who have high numbers of visitors per day can see huge financial gains with well thought out A/B testing.
 Once you understand how people (users) read and consume content, you can use that to your advantage.
 Guiding them through the buying process you have laid out.

-But for small businesses, or sites with very little traffic, this method is not effective so you need to focus your time and effort elsewhere.
+But for small business SEO, or sites with very little traffic, this method is not effective so you need to focus your time and effort elsewhere.